 Neighborhood Association Meetings

-The Southside neighborhood association the fourth Tuesday of every month from 5:30-7:00 PM in the Southside Middle School cafeteria.
+The Southside neighborhood association meets on the fourth Tuesday of odd months from 5:30-7:00 PM at the Pizza King at 2425 S Macedonia Ave.
 All are welcome.

 On the Web